zarashima/shopping-cart-test-materials/README.md

 # Why
 - To practice testing on a real website which all known testing aspect that I've learn which basic funtionalities are included
 - To apply E2E test
-- To use different automation tools/solutions
+- To use different automation tools/solutions.

-*But the ultimate goal is: To determine readiness of a release, whether we feel confident to release or not*
+**But the ultimate goal is to answer the question: Can we release this version?**

 # Plan
 Test materials are updated at the end of every week